MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 ### Understanding the different tokens and audience URIs

 Depending on which methods you want to call in the Microsoft Store collection API or purchase API, you must create either two or three different tokens.
-Each access token is associated with a different audience URI (these are the same URIs that you previously added to the `"identifierUris"` section of the Azure AD application manifest).
+Each access token is associated with a different audience URI.

   * In all cases, you must create a token with the `https://onestore.microsoft.com` audience URI.
 In a later step, you will pass this token to the **Authorization** header of methods in the Microsoft Store collection API or purchase API.
       > [!IMPORTANT]